ryankiros/skip-thoughts/README.md

 # skip-thoughts

 Sent2Vec encoder from the paper [Skip-Thought Vectors](http://arxiv.org/abs/1506.06726).

-The training code will be released at a later date.
+The training code (+vocab expansion) will be released in September.
+I will also be releasing code for decoding, dimensionality reduction and mapping skip-thought vectors to binary codes.
+Pre-trained models for these will also be made available.

 ## Dependencies